Did you know that the roots of soccer trace back to China more than 2200 years ago?

 - Updates on progress

 This is one of the best and most affordable soccer balls from Mikasa.
-Expect high performance without having to spend a fortune for it.
+Expect high performance without having to spend a fortune on it.
 For a training soccer ball, this one is quite soft hence ideal for foot dribbles and head-butting.
 This is due to its soft composite cover and the unique machine stitching panels.
 This is a factor that facilitates control for younger players.
-A keen look will tell that younger players usually find difficult to control hand-stitched soccer balls.
-It is available in three sizes; 3, 4 and 5 hence friendly to different users and different functions.
-The double stitching on the panels adds life to it as makes it more resistant to tear.
+A keen look will tell that younger players usually find it difficult to control hand-stitched soccer balls.
+It is available in three sizes; 3, 4, and 5 hence friendly to different users and has different functions.
+The double stitching on the panels adds life to it and makes it more resistant to tear.